davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 $$ \color{RubineRed}{0.8270} \color{black}= \frac{ \color{BlueGreen}{(.19)}\color{purple}{(.35)} } { \color{BlueGreen}{(.19)}\color{purple}{(.35)} + \color{orange}{(.0214)}\color{orangered}{(.65)} } $$

-Thus, if i'm on Mos Eisely and my opponent gets 21/30 heads, given my prior assumptions I should be 82.70 percent confident that he is swindling me.
+Thus, if i'm on Mos Eisely and my opponent gets 21/30 heads, given my prior assumptions I would guess that there is a 82.70 percent chance that he is swindling me.

 ## P-values revisited

 We now should have a pretty good idea that p-values alone don't tell us how confident to be that an outcome is the result of an effect.
-For that we need the prior probability of seeing the effect (how often we expected to see a rigged coin) and the liklihood that the outcome would occur given the effect (the weight the coin was rigged).
+For that we need the prior probability of seeing the effect (how often we expected to see a rigged coin) and the likelihood that the outcome would occur given the effect (the weight the coin was rigged).

 So what are p-values alone good for?
 Simply put, they tell us when the outcomes we're seeing are weird.
 It's obvious that 29/30 heads is a strange outcome.
 But how strange is 19?
-A p-value tells us how liklely or unlikely an outcome we are seeig is.
+A p-value tells us how likely or unlikely an outcome we are seeing is.
 However, while the outcome might be unlikely, the probability of an effect may be even more unlikely, perhaps even close to zero.
 In such a case we should still be confident there is no effect--the strange outcome we're seeing is most likely fluke.